 If you would like to open a website on your iOS device without leaving a record, Apple’s native browser Safari includes a private browsing mode just for this purpose.
-When using Private Browsing, search history of visited websites is not created in Safari.
+When using Private Browsing, the search history of visited websites is not created in Safari.
 The mode also protects users’ information and blocks some websites from tracking their search activity.
-As Safari does not form a search history in the Private Browsing, therefore, users auto-filled personal information is also safe.
+As Safari does not form a search history in the Private Browsing, therefore, the user’s auto-filled personal information is also safe.

 However, users must keep in mind that this secure browsing mode does not protect their browsing history from the host of their network or websites.
 Thus, the network’s host or the website track user activity via their IP address.

 Here is a simple guide on how to access Private Browsing mode on your iPhone and/or iPad.